agilexrobotics/ranger_ros2/README.md

-# ROS Packages for Ranger Robot
+# ROS2 Packages for Ranger Robot

-This repository contains ROS support packages for the Ranger robot bases to provide a ROS interface to the robot.
+This repository contains ROS2 support packages for the Ranger robot bases to provide a ROS interface to the robot.

 ## Supported hardware